 Members of the CALS community are invited to bring a lunch and join the EDC’s Lunch and Learn discussions.
-Below are the 2021 dates and topics.
+The Fall 2021 sessions will occur on the following dates from 12-1pm:

 - January 11: Panel about the history of UW-Madison involvement with land expropriation, Morrill Land Grant Acts, and actions taken by CALS in the past and future